Elderly Caregiver CommunicationApril 28, 2020

 As a caregiver, there are a wide variety of skills that you need when caring for others.
 One of the most important skills that you will utilize is clear communication.
-Communication lays the groundwork for all of the tasks that you will complete as a home care service provider.
+Communication lays the groundwork for all of the tasks that you will complete as an in-home care service provider.

-When you are caring for family members you may find that your communication is different to when you communicate with others.
+When you are caring for family members, you may find that your communication is different when you communicate with others.
 It’s important to think about the way that you communicate with family members and how that may affect the way you care for them.

 Tips for Communication with Family

-To be able to properly communicate you need to know what you are responding to.
+To be able to properly communicate, you need to know what you are responding to.
 Don’t assume things about your parents or family members because you have known them for a long time.
-Taking the opportunity to listen to what they say and what their concerns are set you up to provide proper care.
+Taking the time to listen to what they say and what their concerns are in order to set you up to provide proper care.

-It’s easier to get angry or frustrated with family members when communicating as opposed to members outside the family.
+It’s easier to get angry or frustrated with family members when communicating as opposed to people outside the family.
 This is because we are more comfortable with our family members.
-But as a caregiver you need to recognize that your family member deserves respect and that their opinions need to be heard just as much as anyone else.
+But as a caregiver, you need to recognize that your family member deserves respect and their opinions need to be heard just as much as anyone else’s.

 Communication with Other Professionals

 As a caregiver, you will constantly come in to contact with others that will work in tandem with you and your recipient of care.
 Caregiving involves many different people coming together.
 Because of this, it’s necessary for you to communicate effectively with the professionals around you.
 This will make it so that your recipient of care receives everything they need from outside parties and that you make your daily tasks efficient.
 Proper and clear communication with the professionals you come into contact with will make it so that everyone can execute their assigned tasks effectively.

 Often, we accept what other people say when we perceive them to have some authority.
 But in certain situations, it appropriate for you to ask questions to make sure that your recipient of care is receiving what they need.